EricGip/ScreenShotShare/README.md

 # How its made

-I'm interested in Infrastructure / Site Reliability Engineering, so I wanted to work with AWS Amplify for a web app.
+I wanted to work with AWS Amplify for a web app.
 We were easily able to implement authentication, use graphQL to communicate with our S3 buckets as album storage, and even host it within a few lines.

 Vue and Tailwind carried the frontend, I still prefer the React state management cycle but i'm glad I was able to easily pick up another front end framework after completely grasping the fundamentals.